paddiohara/photobot/docs/installation_manual.md

   and /dev/rdisk2 with /dev/rdisk{X} where X is your disk number.
   Note that it is "/dev/rdiskX", not "/dev/diskX" in this command

-Alter the image to enable SSH
+### Alter the image to enable SSH
-  - 2017: Raspbian now disables SSH by default for security so we need to alter the image or we won't be able to get into the Pi when we boot
+- As of 2017, for security reasons, Raspbian disables SSH by default so we need to alter the image or we won't be able to SSH into the Pi when we boot
-  - the boot sector of our burned image should automount on the host from the card reader, as "Boot"
+- The boot sector of our burned image should automount on the host from the card reader, as "Boot", you might need to eject and put it back in after executing the previous section to see it mount
-  - we need to put an empty file called 'ssh' in to the boot directory
+- We need to put an empty file called 'ssh' in to the boot directory.
+(The Pi checks to see if this empty file was deliberately added before enabling SSH to prevent bot-net-of-things activity)
-  - on terminal in your host, get into the boot directory and execute:
+- In a terminal in your host, cd into the boot directory and execute:
   $ sudo touch ssh
-  - check that it worked:
+- Check that it worked:
   $ ls
-    - you should see the file called 'ssh' in there
+  - You should see the file called 'ssh' in there

 Load into Pi
   - unmount your SD reader, take out the SD card, put card into pi